 “To be successful in this business, you have to stay calm and realize that a wedding emergency isn’t your emergency.
 You can’t make the stress about you because it’s not your day,” says Kaden Dean, owner of An Affair to Remember and a go-to wedding planner.

 Kaden Dean, who opened her company more than a decade ago, is among the many small business owners who make up the nearly $60 billion wedding services industry in the U.S. The lucrative industry covers an array of wedding service providers, including wedding venues, apparel retailers, florists, photographers, and wedding planners, according to market research firm IBISWorld.

-The average wedding in the U.S. cost $44,000 in 2018, according to Brides.com.
+The average wedding in the U.S. cost over $44,000 in 2018, according to Brides.com.
 Wedding costs vary greatly depending on where you live and your budget, but Manhattan is the most expensive place to get married, with the average couple spending a whopping $96,910 according to The Knot.

 Although websites like The Knot and WeddingWire make it easier for couples to plan their big day themselves, many still turn to professionals like Kaden Dean.
 An Affair to Remember helps plan the wedding, deals with vendors, and coordinates the chain of events at the wedding and reception to make sure the day goes off without a hitch.
 In a nutshell, wedding planners are in the business of creating happiness and keeping everything organized, so the couple doesn’t have to worry about all the little (and big) things, says Kaden Dean.

-If you’re wondering how to start a wedding planning business, know that there are many moving parts, from picking out a bridal dress and venue to choosing invitations, to hiring a band or disc jockey, to selecting a menu.
+If you’re wondering how to start a wedding planning business, know that there are many moving parts, from picking out a bridal dress and venue to choosing invitations, to hiring a band or DJ, to selecting a menu.
 And the list goes on.
 Even small weddings—in vogue right now—aren’t as simple to plan as you might think.

 “There’s a need for wedding planners as couples are busy doing other things, like looking to buy a house and working long hours in their careers.
-Having someone to manage things is attractive, and this way couples can enjoy themselves and be present on their wedding day.”
+Having someone to manage things is attractive, and this way couples can enjoy themselves and be present on their wedding day,” says Kaden Dean.